Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you are like me and have no strength in your hands and fingers, then this tip is for you.
 When you get a new deodorant with the little plastic cover, use fingernail clippers to grab the corner of the clear cover.
 That way, you won't have to struggle with pulling and pulling and get no results.

-Deodorant can leave an unsightly residue on under garments that can be difficult to remove.
+Deodorant can leave an unsightly residue on clothing that can be difficult to remove.
 This is a guide about how to remove deodorant build-up.

 This is a guide about deodorant makes my underarms itchy.
 Some consumers find that certain deodorants make the skin under their arms itchy.